rsyslog/rsyslog/source/tutorials/tls.rst

     ::

         # certificate files - just CA for a client
-	global(
-	DefaultNetstreamDriverCAFile="/path/to/contrib/gnutls/ca.pem"
-	)
+	global(DefaultNetstreamDriverCAFile="/path/to/contrib/gnutls/ca.pem")

         # set up the action for all messages
-	action(
-	type="omfwd"
-	protocol="tcp"
-	port="10514"
+	action(type="omfwd" protocol="tcp" port="10514"
-	StreamDriver="gtls"
-	StreamDriverMode="1"
+	       StreamDriver="gtls" StreamDriverMode="1" StreamDriverAuthMode="anon")
-	StreamDriverAuthMode="anon"
-	)

-Note that we use the regular TCP forwarding syntax (@@) here.
+Note that we use the regular TCP forwarding action here.
 There is nothing special, because the encryption is handled by the netstream driver.
 So I have just forwarded every message (\*.\*) for simplicity - you can use any of rsyslog's filtering capabilities (like expression-based filters or regular expressions).
-Note that the "(o)" part is not strictly necessary.
-It selects octet-based framing, which provides compatibility to IETF's syslog-transport-tls draft.
-Besides compatibility, this is also a more reliable transfer mode, so I suggest to always use it.

 Done
 ~~~~